MahanMehrvarz/PromptingRealities/README.md

    ```bash
    python Simple-assistant.py
    ```
-   The script listens for natural-language input and emits JSON payloads that can drive a connected device via MQTT.
+   The script listens for natural-language input and publishes MQTT messages to the broker and topic you configured in `.env`.
-4. **Test the RGB LED workflow**
+4. **Recreate the physical setup**
-   Visit `examples/RGBLED-assistant/README.md` for an end-to-end demo that combines the assistant runtime with Arduino firmware.
+   Match the wiring and device properties defined in the CircuitPython reference found in `core/circuitpython/`.
+The hardware must interpret the MQTT payloads exactly as described there for the loop to function.

 ---